How to Build a Close Checklist that Sets Your Team Up for Success

 The close checklist on a company-wide level

 Sourcegraph’s close checklist is open.
 “People can always see where we stand on close, across our whole company.”
-Doing this offers transparency, especially for other teams who are affected by the month-end close, like legal or FP&A. It’s a great way to build partnerships throughout the organization.
+Doing this offers transparency, especially for other teams who are affected by the month-end close, like the legal and finance teams.
+It’s a great way to build partnerships throughout the organization.

 Communication is an excellent way to keep people involved.
-Post updates that can benefit the organization as a whole.
+Post updates that can benefit the organization as a whole in real time.

 Sterling says, “Generally, if there's a change in the business, there's going to be a change in process for you.”
 This may be due to company growth, adding new team members, or having new areas of operational impact.

 One way to determine when to update your checklist is to find metrics that show its effectiveness.
 For example, you might look at the number of journal entries.
 Is it changing period over period?
-What does it mean to close?
+Were there any unexplained discrepancies in financial information from previous months that could have been avoided by better process?
 If something isn’t working well, it’s time to update.

 New entities also affect your checklist — you’ll want to decide if the work is going to be done at the all-subsidiary level or individual-subsidiary level.
 Some new entities might be small enough to only need one person, but that may change in the future as well.

 For Sterling, the biggest pitfall is not having a close checklist.
 Not only will it streamline your close process, but it encourages accountability and lets you share important decision-driving information more quickly.
 Today’s tech gives you powerful tools that benefit teams as well.
-Your checklist can be an automated and integrated solution that lets you close faster and more accurately.
+Your checklist is a stepping stone to further streamline and automate your work so you can close faster and more accurately.